Side effects of Accutane

 Anti-Aging (Fighting Wrinkles)

-At some point, we all start wanting to look a little younger.
-But don’t be fooled—many products and influencers try to convince you that you need an expensive, complicated routine.
-They’re usually just trying to sell you something.
-The truth?
-A simple, proven routine can make a big difference—and it doesn’t have to cost much.
+At some point, we all want to look a little younger.
+But don’t be fooled—most products and influencers push expensive, complicated routines just to sell you something.
+The truth is, a simple, proven routine can make a real difference without costing much.

 Dandruff (Itchy Scalp)

-Dandruff is common and annoying, causing flakes, itchiness, or both.
-Medicated dandruff shampoos with ingredients like ketoconazole, selenium sulfide, or zinc pyrithione really help—if you know how to use them correctly for the best results.
+Dandruff is common and frustrating, causing flakes, itching, or both.
+Medicated shampoos with ketoconazole, selenium sulfide, or zinc pyrithione can really help—if you use them the right way.

 Eczema (Atopic Dermatitis)